 Or, whether this review should only be restricted to the review of commitments of industrialised countries.

-at its future sessions.
+Also whether the third review should be carried out at cop/mop-2 or be determined by the cop at its future sessions.
 This drama will now continue in Buenos Aires with the pressure on developing countries mounting on this issue.

 What is interesting is the complete divorce of this political review process from the science of global change.
 The ipcc , Third Assessment Report (tar) is scheduled for release for 2000 or 2001.
 The first review of the Kyoto Protocol is expected at best around 2004-2005, which would be too late to link science with politics (see box: Political science).
-In limbo?